ipoa/node-utils/README.md

 ## Features

-- Determine if a value is a plain Object
+- Determine if a value is undefined:`isUndefined`
-- Determine if a value is undefined
+- Determine if a value is a Buffer:`isBuffer`
-- Determine if a value is a Buffer
+- Determine if a value is an ArrayBuffer:`isArrayBuffer`
-- Determine if a value is an ArrayBuffer
+- Determine if a value is a FormData:`isFormData`
-- Determine if a value is a FormData
+- Determine if a value is a view on an ArrayBuffer:`isArrayBufferView`
-- Determine if a value is a view on an ArrayBuffer
+- Determine if a value is a String:`isString`
-- Determine if a value is a String
+- Determine if a value is a Number:`isNumber`
-- Determine if a value is a Number
+- Determine if a value is an Object:`isObject`
-- Determine if a value is an Object
+- Determine if a value is a plain Object:`isPlainObject`
-- Determine if a value is a plain Object
+- Determine if a value is an JSON:`isJSON`
-- Determine if a value is a Date
+- Determine if a value is a Date:`isDate`
-- Determine if a value is a File
+- Determine if a value is a File:`isFile`
-- Determine if a value is a Blob
+- Determine if a value is a Blob:`isBlob`
-- Determine if a value is a Function
+- Determine if a value is a Function:`isFunction`
-- Determine if a value is a Stream
+- Determine if a value is a Stream:`isStream`
-- Determine if a value is a URLSearchParams object
+- Determine if a value is a URLSearchParams object:`isURLSearchParams`
-- Trim excess whitespace off the beginning and end of a string
+- Trim excess whitespace off the beginning and end of a string:`trim`
-- Determine if we're running in a standard browser environment
+- Determine if we're running in a standard browser environment:`isProcessEnv`
 - Similar to `isStandardBrowserEnv`, just check it's running in a Node environment
 - Determine if a value is a `form-data` node module
-- Iterate over an Array or an Object invoking a function for each item.
+- Iterate over an Array or an Object invoking a function for each item:`forEach`
-- merges the properties of each object and returns result.
+- merges the properties of each object and returns result:`merge`
-- Extends object a by mutably adding to it the properties of object b.
+- Extends object a by mutably adding to it the properties of object b:`extend`
 - Remove byte order marker.
-This catches EF BB BF (the UTF-8 BOM)
+This catches EF BB BF (the UTF-8 BOM):`stripBOM`

 ## Unit Testing